Final Leg of the Journey

 We made it home around one, and I slept well for the rest of the night.
 I have unpacked all my bags.
 Now, I just need to put everything away.

-3 responses to “Final Leg of the Journey”
+3 thoughts on “Final Leg of the Journey”

 1. Did they spray you down with bug spray before you left Africa?
 That shocked me when it happened to me.
 They fogged the plane while we were in there before it took off.
 So glad I had a hanky in my purse!
 I couldn’t have run 50 feet much less a mile!
 So glad you are home safe and sound.
 God is so good to answer our prayers.